 We place a lot of emphasis on giving the position back after an incident: if you disadvantage or collide with another driver and don’t wait for them, you are likely to receive a 1 or 2 position penalty.

-A penalty given to a driver who did not finish a race will apply to the results of the next race instead, unless it is given at the last race of a league season.
+A penalty given to a driver who did not finish a race may be applied to the results of the next race instead, at the stewards’ discretion, unless it is given at the last race of a league season.

-The stewards can occasionally give position or time penalties of a different severity, at their discretion.
+The stewards can occasionally choose to give a position or time penalties of a different severity.

 If any driver accumulates 3 reprimands in a league season, they will receive an automatic 1 position penalty.
 After 6 reprimands, a 2 position penalty will be applied.